Flexberry/flexberry.github.io/pages/products/flexberry-designer/about/fd_ember-flexberry-desinger.en.md

 The application structure is the basic form, which is the key to create the application.
 It consists of:

 * Levogo dereva (list of classes).
 This is a list of all data classes of the applications, as well as all of the list form and edit form bound to the appropriate data classes (nested nodes).
 Classes of different types have different icon.
 The left tree allows you to create/delete/edit data classes and forms to the list of classes in the form of a table (similar to the Manager class in the desktop version of the designer).
 * Pravogo dereva (the structure of the target application) to edit the navigation structure (menu structure) of the design application.
-In this tree you can create menus of arbitrary nesting by grouping menu items into "folders" on different levels.
-The navigation items (not counting the "folders" that are used to group elements) can be list form, form editing, or menu items that refer to an arbitrary URL.
+In this tree you can create menus of arbitrary nesting by grouping menu items into `папкам` at various levels.
+The navigation items (not counting `папки`, which are used to group elements) can be list form, form editing, or menu items that refer to an arbitrary URL.
 Available operations:

 * adding a new navigation item (menu item) with reference to an arbitrary address URL;
 * edit properties (title and description) of the selected item навигации;
 * delete item навигации;
-* add new folders to the structure навигации;
+* adding new `папки` the structure навигации;
 * change the order of navigation controls (move up and down);
 * save the navigation.

-To add list forms or edit forms (from a list of all the possible forms that appear in the left tree), you must select the appropriate form in the left tree, then select the appropriate "folder" in the right tree and click on add form in the navigation structure.
+To add list forms or edit forms (from a list of all the possible forms that appear in the left tree), you must select the appropriate form in the left tree, then select the appropriate `папку` in the right tree and click on add form in the navigation structure.
 * tabs allowing you to configure and edit properties of a class `application`, stages and forms.